Do you know what happens when you type the letters omw into some mobile phones? Go and try it – or ask someone to try it on theirs.

 Glenalmond College, Perthshire

 A lot of folk think so but don’t take our word for it.
 If you want to know more, ask someone who’s been.
 Get in touch using the contact information on this website.
-Also, you can read about the most recent Provincial Youth Week in this edition of the Provincial Youth Newsletter.

 The Youth Week is open to anyone in the Scottish Episcopal Church who is in secondary education and those under 18 years old who have left full-time education.